Landlords’ Responsibilities for Repair and Maintenance:

-Access to Property: LTA85 Section 11 implies a term into the tenancy agreement that landlords with section 11 repairing responsibilities (or people authorised by them) have the right to access the property for the purpose of viewing its condition and state of repair.
+Access to Property: LTA85 Section 11 also implies that landlords with section 11 repairing responsibilities (or people authorised by them) have the right to reasonable access the property for the purpose of viewing its condition and state of repair.
 Access can only be at reasonable times of the day and after giving the tenant not less than 24 hours’ notice in writing.
 If the tenant refuses to allow the landlord access to carry out the repairs, the tenant will not be in a position to complain about the property or to claim for damages for disrepair or for personal injury caused by the disrepair.
 However the tenant is legally allowed to refuse and a landlord must seek a Court order to overcome this.

 Generally, landlords should be wary about entering the property when the tenant is not there.
 Where a tenant has given permission, but has advised they will not be at the property themselves, it is recommended that landlords/agents are best accompanied by a witness and that the permission is in writing.

 The Housing Health and Safety Rating System: The Housing Act 2004 places a statutory duty on local authorities to identify hazards and to assess tenants’ risks to health and safety.
 Local authorities are required to use a system called the Housing, Health and Safety Rating System (HHSRS) to identify and assess risks.
-Although not a general legal obligation, it is useful for landlords to be able to identify and risk-assess health and safety hazards at their properties and take remedial action where necessary.
+It is useful for landlords to be able to identify and risk-assess health and safety hazards at their properties and take remedial action where necessary.
 You can find more information on the Housing Health and Safety Rating System (HHSRS) page.

 Gas Safety: Gas Safety (Installation and Use) Regulations 1998: The Gas Safety (Installation and Use) Regulations 1998 make it mandatory that gas appliances are maintained in a safe condition at all times.
 Landlords are required by the regulations to ensure that all gas appliances are adequately maintained and that an annual safety check is carried out by a registered gas engineer.
-From March 2009 the Gas Safe Register has replaced CORGI gas registration in Great Britain and is now the official industry stamp for gas safety.
 For further information visit www.gassaferegister.co.uk.